The Stig: Speculation

 After the White Stig's debut, there was widespread speculation over his identity.
 Various sources claimed him to be a number of different racing drivers, including Collins, Damon Hill, Julian Bailey, Russ Swift, Darren Turner and Tim Schrick, as well as former Top Gear presenter Tiff Needell.
 Several people, including Hill and musician Jay Kay, claimed to be the Stig themselves.
 It was also speculated that the Stig was played by multiple drivers, a theory hinted at by original Stig Perry McCarthy.
 After observing the Stig's charity drive around the Silverstone Circuit just before the July 2008 British Grand Prix, former Formula One World Champion Fernando Alonso remarked, "Whoever's in that car is a seriously good driver. ...
 I've no idea who he is, but he's definitely ex-F1."

 In January 2009, rumours about the Stig's identity were stoked, in part by a News of the World article alleging to have discovered the Stig to be a married man in his 30s, living in a £300,000 home and driving a £15,000 car, on an income of around £150,000 from his Top Gear job and some stunt and test driving.
 In the same month, an art gallery owner reported that the Stig had revealed his identity to the gallery owner and his son, after contracting with them (under the guise of a BBC executive) for a series of signed and limited prints of the Stig.
 In the latter instance, the Stig was alleged to be Ben Collins.
-It was also reported that a builder doing work at Collins' home had found the Stig's trademark suit and gloves on display there.
+It was also reported that a builder doing work at Collins's home had found the Stig's trademark suit and gloves on display there.

 As these rumours were ongoing, the Top Gear blog published three entries on 21 January revealing the Stig to be, respectively, Damon Hill's deceased father Graham Hill; Royal Bank of Scotland chairman Sir Tom McKillop; and newly inaugurated U.S. president Barack Obama.

-When Richard Hammond crashed a jet-powered car, the accident report into the crash described Ben Collins as someone "who worked closely with Top Gear as a high performance driver and consultant."
+When Richard Hammond crashed a jet-powered car, the accident report into the crash described Ben Collins as someone "who worked closely with Top Gear as a high performance driver and consultant".